sybrew/the-seo-framework/readme.txt

 TODO we added `uid`.
 We may want to rename `taxonomy` to `tax`--making it easier to read.
 	-> normalize_generator_args() can swap the name.

+TODO remove output_js_title_elements and the polyfills in JS

 TODO Helper/query
 	-> Query?